dinasv/CSBFinder/README.md

 <a name='running'>Running CSBFinder-S</a>
 --------
 ### <a name='download'>Download</a>
-- Download the [latest release](https://github.com/dinasv/CSBFinder/releases) of CSBFinder installer.
+- Download the [latest release](https://github.com/dinasv/CSBFinder/releases) of CSBFinder-S installer.
 - The available options are Windows 64 or 32 bit, Unix and MacOS

 > CSBFinder-S has a user interface, but can be executed via the command line by executing the JAR file in the